bbrownekianda/docs/platform/process.md

 2. To create processes you can:

-   - Use Kianda's pre-defined processes or Apps, see [Create processes using the App Store](#Create processes using the App Store)
+   - Use Kianda's pre-defined processes or Apps, see [Using the App Store](#Using the App Store)

-   - Create your own processes from scratch, see [Create your own processes](#Create your own processes)
+   - Create your own processes from scratch, see [Creating your own processes](#Creating your own processes)

    - Import processes that are already created, see [Importing processes](#Importing processes)

-3. When you have created your process go to [Editing processes](#Editing processes) to find out more about your new process.
+3. When you have created your process(es)  go to [Editing processes](#Editing processes) to find out how to start adding forms.

+3. You can also export any processes for backup and reuse, see [Exporting processes](#Exporting processes).

    ​